 WENT is the past tense of to go.
-It never takes an auxilary verb.
+It never takes an auxiliary verb.

 "They gone to the movies." =

-"They have gone to the movies." = CORRECT [auxilary verb "have" is used]
+"They have gone to the movies." = CORRECT [auxiliary verb "have" is used]

-"They are gone to the movies." = CORRECT [auxilary verb "are" is used]
+"They are gone to the movies." = CORRECT [auxiliary verb "are" is used]

-"They went to the movies." = CORRECT [NO auxilary verb is needed]
+"They went to the movies." = CORRECT [NO auxiliary verb is needed]

-"You could have went with them." = INcorrect [went takes NO auxilary verb]
+"You could have went with them." = INcorrect [went takes NO auxiliary verb]

-"You could have gone with them." = CORRECT [auxilary verb "have" is used]
+"You could have gone with them." = CORRECT [auxiliary verb "have" is used]

 Do NOT use the word "LIKE"